cycle/docs/advanced/column-wrappers.md

 ```

 ## Raw Values
-In some cases you might want to store values in database in binary form, you can achieve that by implementing `Spiral\Database\Injection\ValueInterface`
+In some cases you might want to store values in the database in binary form, you can achieve that by implementing `Spiral\Database\Injection\ValueInterface`
-in order to gain access to low level query compilation:
+in order to gain access to low-level query compilation:

 ```php
 use Ramsey\Uuid\Uuid as UuidBody;